hmgu-itg/burden_testing/README.md

 ## Annotate genomic regions using **prepare_regions.sh**

 As an initial step, an annotation file is generated based on which we can select regions of interest in we consider overlapping variants.
-The annotation is gene based: the output (bed)[http://www.ensembl.org/info/website/upload/bed.html] file has the coordinates of the genes, and in the 5th column, there is the annotation of all possible associated features for that gene.
-The association is based on GENCODE annotation (transcript, exon etc. of the given gene), or associated Ensembl regulatory features.
+The annotation is gene based: the output [bed](http://www.ensembl.org/info/website/upload/bed.html) file has the coordinates of the genes, the 5th column contains the JSON formatted annotation of all possible associated features for that gene.
+These associated regions can be GENCODE features (transcripts, exons etc. of the given gene), or associated Ensembl regulatory features.
 A regulatory feautre is considered to be associated with a gene if

 * it overlaps with the gene.
 * a variant overlaps with the regualtory feature that has been found to be an eQTL of that gene in the GTEx databse.

+(The annotation has further information that allows fine selection of the features.)

 **usage:** *./prepare_regions.sh \<target directory\>*